-Home Users (planning parties or weddings, building/repairing a house, managing personal finance, tracking investments, buying/selling property, managing cash flow, orchestrating moving from one residence to another)
+Home users (planning parties or weddings, building/repairing a house, managing personal finance, tracking investments, buying/selling property, managing cash flow, orchestrating moving from one residence to another)

-Ideally, companies are yearning to tap the potential user base across all domains.
-However, as of now, only subsets of PMs use a formal tool and, as such, projects are often not seen as interrelated within the corporate lifecycles.
-The evolution is now under way as easy-to-use interfaces and features of project management tools are such that any user at all levels will find it apt for its planning, tracking, reporting, and resource management capabilities.
+Ideally, companies are eager to tap the potential user base across all domains.
+However, as of now, only subsets of project managers use a formal tool, and projects often are not seen as interrelated within the corporate lifecycles.
+The evolution is now under way as easy-to-use interfaces and features of PM tools are such that users at all levels will find it suitable for its planning, tracking, reporting, and resource management capabilities.

 Overview of Knowledge Management

-Knowledge management is a very hot topic these days with the ever increasing need for connecting and simplifying the steps for project teams and stakeholders to get to information relating to project, program or portfolio.
-The ability to empower end users to search, find and quickly respond to information via a pull process vs. a push process (i.e. not storing information in e-mails, desktops, hard drives, file drives, etc.) creates a more efficient and more interconnected audience of users around key project information.
+Knowledge management (KM) [AU: insert throughout OK?]is a very hot topic these days with the ever-increasing need for connecting and simplifying the steps for project teams and stakeholders to get to information relating to projects, programs, or portfolios.
+The ability to empower end users to search, find, and quickly respond to information via a pull process versus a push process (i.e., not storing information in e-mails, desktops, hard drives, file drives, etc.) creates a more efficient and more interconnected audience of users around key project information.

-While it takes time for a culture to shift from one model of information or knowledge management systems and processes, SharePoint and Project Server 2010 are empowering organizations to broaden the exposure of information to the widest possible audience while maintaining an easy to manage, store and communicate infrastructure that has information technology support groups able to manage and do more with less.
+While it takes time for a culture to shift from one model of information or KM systems and processes, SharePoint and Project Server 2010 are empowering organizations to expose the widest possible audience to information while maintaining an easy-to-manage, store, and communicate infrastructure that enables IT support groups to manage and do more with less.

-End Game: Automation & Getting to Dashboards
+End Game: Automation and Getting to Dashboards

-While knowledge management empowers project management stakeholders to get to information, it is the ability to automate work activities and drive information to dashboards that executives and business stakeholders find help deliver some of the highest value of project management reporting and task/time management.
+KM empowers PM stakeholders to get to information.
+Executives and business stakeholders have found that the ability to automate work activities and drive information to dashboards help deliver some of the highest value of PM reporting and task/time management.

-With Project Server 2010’s ability to automate workflows (essentially giving programmability to project phases, field setting changes or key work activities that project managers, executives and team members can automate) enables the teams to eliminate many manual activities, focusing time on more key activities around the project management process than just the tool
+Project Server 2010’s ability to automate workflows (essentially giving programmability to project phases, field setting changes, or key work activities) enables teams to eliminate many manual activities, focusing time on more key activities around the PM process than just the tool.

-Getting to dashboards is always one of the most exciting realizations of organizations that have a need for demand management, resource capacity and portfolio management.
-Dashboards essentially help us focus our attention to the correct issues, in a sense, focusing on managing the exceptions, not just trying to analyze the entire universe of activities.
+Getting to dashboards is always one of the most exciting realizations of organizations that require demand management, resource capacity, and portfolio management.
+Dashboards (see Figure 1.4) essentially help us focus attention on the correct issues, in a sense, focusing on managing the exceptions, not trying to analyze the entire universe of activities.

-Figure 1.4: Dashboards [01-04-dashboards.tif]
+Figure 1.4 Dashboards [01-04-dashboards.tif]

-Of course getting to a dashboard requires several key things that are important to take into account with both Project Server and SharePoint 2010.
+Of course, getting to a dashboard requires three key components that are important to take into account with both Project Server and SharePoint 2010:

-1. Definition of Thresholds for the dashboard
+1. Definition of dashboard thresholds

-2. Linked to key metrics that are rolled up from the appropriate level of detail up to the highest appropriate level
+2. Linkage to key metrics rolled up from the appropriate level of detail up to the highest appropriate level

-3. Understanding and creating a process around supporting, caring, feeding and addressing the issues that the dashboard metrics presents
+3. Understanding and creating a process around supporting, caring for, feeding, and addressing the issues that the dashboard metrics present

-Many organizations spend significant amounts of time building and deploying systems, but have such poor results getting the information back out of the system.
-With Project Server and SharePoint, the better together tools allow for some quick drilldown and easy to build dashboards and reporting.
+Many organizations spend significant amounts of time building and deploying systems but have poor results getting the information back out of the system.
+Project Server and SharePoint offer tools that allow for some quick drilldown and easy-to-build dashboards and reporting.
+(See Figure 1.5.)

-Figure 1.5: Drilldown [01-05-drilldown.tif]
+Figure 1.5 Drilldown [01-05-drilldown.tif]

-Using PowerPivot, Excel Services, Performance Point server and other business intelligence tools, you can combine, analyze and leverage the information quickly and easily, leading to more time spent in growing and building a better project management organization.
+Using PowerPivot, Excel Services, Performance Point Server, and other BI tools, you can combine, analyze, and leverage information quickly and easily, leading to more time spent in growing and building a better PMO.
+(See Figure 1.6.)

-Figure 1.6: Business Intelligence Analysis [01-06-businessIntelligenceAnalysis.tif]
+Figure 1.6 Business Intelligence Analysis [01-06-businessIntelligenceAnalysis.tif]